Who Is This For?

 Power and Thermals

-At 360W, the RTX 5080 is far more practical to cool and power than its bigger sibling.
+At 360W, the RTX 5080 is far more practical to cool and power than the 5090.
 A quality 750W PSU handles it comfortably.
-Expect 72°C under sustained gaming loads with the Founders Edition cooler.
+I measured 72 degrees under sustained gaming loads with the Founders Edition cooler.
+No throttling, no drama.
+If you’ve got decent case airflow, this card runs clean.

 The Bottom Line

-For most people building a high-end PC, the RTX 5080 is the card to get.
-It offers the Blackwell architecture’s full feature set (DLSS 4, AV1 encode/decode, improved ray tracing) at a price that doesn’t require a second mortgage.
-The RTX 5090 only makes sense if you specifically need 32 GB VRAM.
+For most people building a high-end PC, the RTX 5080 is the card I’d recommend.
+It offers the Blackwell architecture’s full feature set, including DLSS 4, AV1 encode and decode, and improved ray tracing, at a price that doesn’t require selling your old system first.
+After running my benchmarks, I’m convinced the RTX 5090 only makes sense if you specifically need 32 GB VRAM for AI workloads.
+For gaming and content creation, the 5080 is the sweet spot.